nlohmann/json/CONTRIBUTING.md

 ## Please don't

 - Only make changes to file `src/json.hpp` -- please read the paragraph above and understand why `src/json.hpp.re2c` exists.
 - The C++11 support varies between different **compilers** and versions.
 Please note the [list of supported compilers](https://github.com/nlohmann/json/blob/master/README.md#supported-compilers).
 Some compilers like GCC 4.8 (and earlier), Clang 3.3 (and earlier), or Microsoft Visual Studio 13.0 and earlier are known not to work due to missing or incomplete C++11 support.
-Please refrain from proposing changes that work around these compiler's limitations with `#ifdef`s or means.
+Please refrain from proposing changes that work around these compiler's limitations with `#ifdef`s or other means.
 - Specifically, I am aware of compilation problems with **Microsoft Visual Studio** (there even is an [issue label](https://github.com/nlohmann/json/issues?utf8=✓&q=label%3A%22visual+studio%22+) for these kind of bugs).
 I understand that even in 2016, complete C++11 support isn't there yet.
 But please also understand that I do not want to drop features or uglify the code just to make Microsoft's sub-standard compiler happy.
-The past showed that there are ways to express the functionality that the code compiles with the most recent MSVC - unfortunately, this is not the main objective of the project.
+The past has shown that there are ways to express the functionality such that the code compiles with the most recent MSVC - unfortunately, this is not the main objective of the project.
 - Please refrain from proposing changes that would **break [JSON](http://json.org) conformance**.
 If you propose a conformant extension of JSON to be supported by the library, please motivate this extension.

 ## Wanted

 The following areas really need contribution:

-- Getting the code to compile without errors with the lates **Microsoft Visual Studio** version.
-I am not using Windows myself, so I cannot debug code with MSVC myself.
+- Getting the code to compile without errors with the latest **Microsoft Visual Studio** version.
+I am not using Windows, so I cannot debug code with MSVC myself.
 There is a job on [AppVeyor](https://ci.appveyor.com/project/nlohmann/json) though.
 - Extending the **continuous integration** beyond Linux running some versions of GCC and Clang on [Travis](https://travis-ci.org/nlohmann/json) and Microsoft Visual Studio on [AppVeyor](https://ci.appveyor.com/project/nlohmann/json).
-We found a lot of bugs just because several compilers behave in a slightly different manner.
+We have found a lot of bugs just because several compilers behave in a slightly different manner.
 - Improving the efficiency of the **JSON parser**.
 The current parser is implemented as a naive recursive descent parser with hand coded string handling.
 More sophisticated approaches like LALR parsers would be really appreciated.
 That said, parser generators like Bison or ANTLR do not play nice with single-header files -- I really would like to keep the parser inside the `json.hpp` header, and I am not aware of approaches similar to [`re2c`](http://re2c.org) for parsing.
 - Extending and updating existing **benchmarks** to include (the most recent version of) this library.
 Though efficiency is not everything, speed and memory consumption are very important characteristics for C++ developers, so having proper comparisons would be interesting.